What are Shareholder Rights?

 Shareholders’ liability is limited to the extent of the amount invested in the company.
-In case of liquidation or insolvency or any lawsuit, the shareholder is liable to the amount they have invested in the company by way of purchase of shares, they are not liable to make the payment out of their personal assets.
+In the case of liquidation or insolvency or any lawsuit, the shareholder is liable to the amount they have invested in the company by way of purchase of shares.
+They are not liable to make the payment out of their personal assets.

 #6 – Right to Claim During Liquidation

 Shareholders have a right to take their money back in case of liquidation.
 A shareholder will get their capital after making payment to creditors, preference shareholders, and other investors who will get the payment before common shareholders.

 When a company wants to issue more shares of common shares, then existing shareholders have a preemptive right to buy these shares at a discounted price to maintain its ownership percentage in the company.
 After buying these shares at a discounted price, they can sell these shares into the market at market price and earn a profit.